 "I always knew if I could get the chance to become a physician, I would go back and reduce the impact of disease and illness in the communities I grew up in."

-Gloria's commitment brought her to Saba University, where she excelled in her basic science courses and her clinicals—which led to many offers of residency.
+Gloria's commitment brought her to Saba, where she excelled in her basic science courses and her clinicals—which led to many offers of residency.

 Today Gloria is back home with her family in Ohio, having earned her first choice of residency at Aultman Hospital in Canton.
 Not surprisingly, Aultman asked Gloria if she could start a month early so she could be ready to help mentor her fellow residents.